Blackout Tuesday

 Blackout Tuesday was a collective action to protest racism and police brutality.
-The action, originally organized within the music industry in response to the murder of George Floyd and murder of Ahmaud Arbery, and the killing of Breonna Taylor, took place on June 2, 2020.
+The action, originally organized within the music industry in response to the murder of George Floyd, the murder of Ahmaud Arbery, and the killing of Breonna Taylor, took place on Tuesday, June 2, 2020.
 Businesses taking part were encouraged to abstain from releasing music and other business operations.
 Some outlets produced blacked out, silent, or minimal programming for 8 minutes and 46 seconds, the originally reported length of time that police officer Derek Chauvin compressed Floyd's neck.

 Background

 Blackout Tuesday stemmed off of the original initiative created by music executives Brianna Agyemang and Jamila Thomas, Senior Director of Marketing at Atlantic Records.
 Agyemang and Thomas have since noted that "These injustices we are facing in America are not limited to just our community.
 This is a global initiative and our efforts will include members worldwide".

 Businesses participated in different ways.
 Black Americans were asked to not buy or sell on this day to show economic strength and unity.
 Spotify announced it would be adding an 8-minute and 46-second moment of silence to certain podcasts and playlists for the day.
 In remembrance of George Floyd, media conglomerate Paramount Global similarly took all of its cable channels, which include MTV, Nickelodeon, and Comedy Central, off the air for 8 minutes and 46 seconds.
 Apple Music stripped down and took over the "Browse", "For You", and "Radio" tabs and replaced them with a single radio streaming station in celebration of Black music.

 On Facebook and Instagram, users participated by posting a single photo of a black square alongside the hashtag #blackouttuesday.